 The timing system of the linac plays a very important role in generating a high quality and stable electron beam.
-Timing jitter between a trigger signal for the electron gun and a reference RF signal of accelerator system directly affects the stability of the electron beam in terms of intensity and energy.
-Experiments using the L-band linac require synchronized trigger pulse for their data acquisition, and RF signals for laser oscillator.
-In order to shigeruk@sanken.osaka-u.ac.jp enhance the stability of the linac, we have developed a new highly precise and flexible timing system for the Lband linac at ISIR, Osaka University.
+The timing jitter between a trigger signal for the electron gun and a reference rf signal of accelerator system directly affects the stability of the electron beam in terms of intensity and energy.
+Experiments using the L-band linac require synchronized trigger pulse for their data acquisition, and rf signals for laser oscillator.
+In order to enhance the stability of the linac, we have developed a new highly precise and flexible timing system for the Lband linac at ISIR, Osaka University.